When is the Park open and what is the price of admission?

 How big is the Park?

 Socrates spans five acres (about the size of one square New York City block) on the East river waterfront of Long Island City.
 The beach at Hallets Cove is also under the Park’s purview.
-Please note: the beach is closed in the winter.
+Please note: Hallets Cove is only accessible from the beach gate at 31-10 Vernon Boulevard.

 How can I exhibit my artwork at Socrates?